In transferring from one school to another after completing their AS year, in some cases students may have to change their examination boards.

 Ashbourne College’s A2 Programme

 One of the strengths of our approach is its structure.
-A full 6 hours per week is devoted to the more challenging A2 material, which is complemented by an additional 1-2 hours per week for improving grades in any AS modules that need to be retaken.
+A full 6 hours per week is devoted to the more challenging second year material, which may be complemented by an additional 1-2 hours per week to review AS material.
 This approach highlights one of the principal benefits of Ashbourne – teaching time.
 Such a generous provision of teaching hours means that:

 - There is plenty of opportunity for classroom discussion